abdur-r10/pizzaApp/README.md

 # pizzaApp
 a pizza website using the MERN Stack (Mongodb, Express.js, ReactJS and Node.js)

-some features of the website are: user creating account, user logging in (using JSON Web Token), storing token in httpOnly cookie,
+Some features of the website are user creating account, user logging in (using JSON Web Token), storing token in httpOnly cookie,